Huotes/CommitMaker/README.md

 MacGyver immediately tried to make a bomb out of some Q-Tips and Gatorade, but Chuck Norris roundhouse-kicked him in the solar plexus.
 MacGyver promptly threw up his own heart.

 Think of a hot woman.
 Chuck Norris did her.

+Wilt Chamberlain claims to have slept with more than 20,000 women in his lifetime.
+Chuck Norris calls this 'a slow Tuesday.'